Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 (See end of article for the update and final outcome of the situation)

-When several of my pages were suddenly flagged as “low-value” and disappeared from Yandex’s index, I reached out to their support team.
+When Yandex suddenly flagged some of my pages as “low-value” and they disappeared from search engine index, I reached out to their support team.
 The pages in question included:

 - Hidden Dangers of the Internet: Digital literacy piece from my Things School Should Actually Teach series.